 If you believe that you’re not achieving savings goals because of overspending, then it could make sense to address that issue first.
 According to Experian.com , it might help to identify your emotional triggers and then avoid shopping during those times.

-If you aren’t yet sure what those triggers are, you could track impulse purchases and reverse engineer when you’re more likely to spend too much.
-Perhaps it’s after a long day at work or when you’re worried about something.
+If you aren’t yet sure what those triggers are, track impulse purchases and reverse engineer when you’re more likely to spend too much.
+You may notice it happens after a long day at work or when you’re worried about something.

 As another strategy, if you’re not sure whether something fits into your budget, you could wait a couple days before making a buying decision or call a friend when you’re feeling the urge to shop.